-The data presented in Table 1 indicate key differences between P. gigantea and H. annosum in competition for resources, causing divergent enzymatic pathways.
-This is indicated by the absence of laccases shown by P. gigantea isolates, and its high activity in the fruiting bodies of H. annosum (Table 1).
+The data presented in Table 1 indicate key differences between P. gigantea and H. annosum in competition for resources, resulting from divergent enzymatic pathways.
+This is indicated by the absence of laccases shown by P. gigantea isolates, and its high activity of this enzyme in the fruiting bodies of H. annosum (Table 1).
 Laccase is the basic enzymatic indicator of the pathogenicity of white-rot fungi [85,86].
 The activity of other enzymes evaluated was at similar levels in P.gigantea and H. annosum.
-Peroxidase activity in both P. gigantea and H. annosum mycelia indicates the activation of lignin biodegradation [67,68].
+Peroxidase activity in both P. gigantea and H. annosum mycelia indicates the activation of lignin biodegradation [68,69].
 For the pathogen, phosphatase activity in wood was slightly more than for P. gigantea.
-Phosphatase is important in phosphorus uptake and is utilized after wood hydrolysis [69] coinciding with the activity of cellulase.
+Phosphatase is important in phosphorus uptake and is utilized after wood hydrolysis [70] coinciding with the activity of cellulase.
 For P. gigantea isolates, the activity of phosphatase was stimulated to varying degrees by dehydrogenase.
 Interesting differences were found in peroxidase, cellulase, and dehydrogenase activity between P. gigantea isolates.
 Mycelium of a P gigantea isolate collected from decaying pine stump wood showed significantly less peroxidase and cellulase activity than mycelium taken from the fruiting body.
 The activity of peroxidase and cellulase in the mycelium obtained from the sporocarps of P. gigantea and H. annosum was highly similar.
 Samils et al. [87] observed that not all P. gigantea isolates could be treated as active saprotrophs and may show weak antagonistic effects, suggesting that resistance towards the competitor increased over time.
 Mgbeahuruike et al. [25] compared two hydrophobin P. gigantea genes.
-This flexible property is also indicated by the characteristics of color change of guaiacol medium in reaction to phenol oxidase [88], illustrated in Fig. 6 (right).
+This flexible property is also indicated by the characteristics of color change of guaiacol medium in reaction to phenol oxidase [88], illustrated in Fig. 6 (right), where isolate 1 is more saprotrophic, and isolate 2 is less antagonistic.